Bike and Pedestrian Master Plan Update

 Where We're at: Bicycle & Pedestrian Improvements To-Date

 The City of Hayward has been focused on making bicycle and pedestrian improvements throughout the City since the previous 2007 Bicycle Master Plan was adopted.
-Below are some of the key project highlights about the type of work the City has implemented to-date:
+Below are some key highlights of the work the City has implemented to-date:

-The plan is being developed over four phases:
+The updated 2020 Plan was developed over four phases:

 Phase I: Established Foundation [May - August 2018]